apache/cordova-docs/docs/en/edge/cordova/device/device.uuid.md

 Windows Phone 7 and 8 Quirks
 -------------

 The uuid for Windows Phone 7 requires the permission ID_CAP_IDENTITY_DEVICE.
 Microsoft will likely be deprecating this property in the near future.
-If the capablility is not available, the application generates a persistent guid, that will be maintained for the install-lifetime of the application on the device.
+If the capability is not available, the application generates a persistent guid, that will be maintained for the install-lifetime of the application on the device.